20 August 2026

 The Concept vs. The Classroom: While our symposium title, “Philosophy Arena,” and our call to “Step into the Arena” serve as powerful allegories for intellectual courage and building the inner citadel, we wish to clarify the structure of our sessions for the comfort of all participants.

-Session Locations: To ensure a professional and focused environment – shielded from the peak summer heat of Istria – all academic sessions, keynote lectures, and debates will take place in a suitably equipped, modern venue in Pula.
+Session Locations: To ensure a professional and focused environment – shielded from the peak summer heat of Istria – all academic sessions, keynote lectures, and debates will take place in suitably equipped, modern premises of the Juraj Dobrila University of Pula.
 These facilities are selected to provide the necessary climate control, acoustic quality, and technical infrastructure required for high-level research and dialogue.

 Historical Site Integration: The symbolic heart of Pula remains central to our experience.
 The official symposium programme includes specially curated guided tours of the Roman Arena and the Forum.
 These tours are included in the symposium fee and are designed to allow participants to reflect on the morning’s philosophical themes while standing within the historic landmarks that inspired them.